|

 – Why do I need life insurance

-There are two main reasons to buy life insurance: replacing your income or paying off debts and final expenses.
+Two main reasons to buy life insurance are to replace your income or to pay off debts and final expenses.

 – The purpose of life insurance